 Our green street planters can get clogged, littered with trash, or need maintenance.
 If you notice a problem with a green street planter, please notify us.
 We welcome your help in keeping our rivers and streams clean.

-Call our hotline 24 hours a day, 7 days a week to report pollution or spills.
-For example, if someone is washing paint down a storm drain, or if you see a strange discharge coming from a pipe.
+Call our hotline 24 hours a day, seven days a week to report pollution or spills.
+For example: if someone is washing paint down a storm drain, or if you see a strange discharge coming from a pipe.

 You must have prior permission to enter city stormwater, sanitary, or sewer systems.
 Environmental Services issues authorization.
-Use the Sewer & Drainage System Access Authorization Request Form here.
+Use the form provided below.

-Craft fermented beverage producers, such as kombucha, beer, wine, spirits, or other breweries or distillers, are required to apply for a discharge authorization.
-Then you must certify compliance annually.
+Producers of craft fermented beverages such as kombucha, beer, wine, spirits, or other breweries or distillers, are required to apply for a discharge authorization.
 Download and submit the required forms here.
 Certification is due by October 1st of each year.